aiden-original/portfolio/README.md

 portfolio
 all are in python
-conectV3.1.py:connect four(saw a course on code acadamy) 2.one player text based battle simulator infinite game(infinite summon) 3.two player text based battle pyjs:coded in python to test the logic before moving over to java-script
+conectV3.1.py:connect four(saw a course on code acadamy) main:one player text based battle simulator infinite game(infinite summon) two_player_comV7.12.py:two player text based battle pyjs:coded in python to test the logic before moving over to java-script